College Factual by our College Data Analytics Team

 Minnesota State Community and Technical College Majors

-During the most recent year for which we have data, students from 56 majors graduated from Minnesota State Community and Technical College.
-Of these students, 2,104 received undergraduate degrees and 2,104 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 19 majors graduated from Minnesota State Community and Technical College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Minnesota State Community and Technical College along with which ones have the highest average starting salaries.

-In 2022-2023, 2,997 students took at least one online class at Minnesota State Community and Technical College.
-This is an increase from the 2,739 students who took online classes the previous year.
+3,253 students took at least one online class at Minnesota State Community and Technical College.

 Learn more about online learning at Minnesota State Community and Technical College.